device42/device42-docs/docs/auto-discovery/index.md

 ## DNS Autodiscovery

 DNS autodiscovery is built into Device42, and can do zone transfer(s) from your DNS server(s).
 It can be run and/or scheduled from the Device42 web UI: _Discovery > DNS Zone Sync (One way)_.

+## Exclusion List

+Prevent discovery from attempting communication with specific devices by adding them to the global exclusion list under **Tools > Global Settings**.

+The exclusion list is automatically copied and displayed on all new jobs to prevent newly created jobs from attempting any discovery action on these IP addresses.

+The list of excluded IPs that are copied to the job can be seen in the **Excluded Server(s)** section of the newly created job.

+<ThemedImage
+  alt="Exclude server(s) box in discovery job"
+  sources={{
+    light: useBaseUrl('/assets/images/autodiscovery/exclude-servers-light.png'),
+    dark: useBaseUrl('/assets/images/autodiscovery/exclude-servers-dark.png'),
+  }}
+/>

+Note that previously created jobs will not be affected or updated with changes to the exclusion list.

 ## Hypervisor / \*nix / Windows Autodiscovery